stennety/mywebsite/_posts/2024-04-05-legal-destiny.md

 categories: humor
 ---

-My destiny as an attorney was to become a corrupt judge nicknamed Judge Bread
+My destiny as an attorney was to become a corrupt judge nicknamed Judge Bread.